pdyxs/pdyxs.github.io/_includes/aboutme.md

 I'm Paul Sztajer, an interactive artist.
 I develop works that illuminate complex systems and ideas, particularly in the realm of science.

 I studied Physics and Software Engineering at University, and produced sketch comedy shows in my free time.
-Since then, I’ve dived into the world of games (starting [SeeThrough Studios](seethroughstudios.com) along the way) and education (working at [3P Learning](3plearning.com) as a designer of science and maths educational software).
+Since then, I’ve dived into the world of games (starting [SeeThrough Studios](seethroughstudios.com) along the way) and education (working at [3P Learning](3plearning.com) as a designer and developer of science and maths educational software).